Last update: 27.08.2019

 How much kg can a skutis carry?

 Depending on the model, our skutis are tested with max. loading weights of max.
-180kg.
-Note that high weights will have negative influence on the max. speed and max. distance per battery charge though.
+200 kg.
+Note that high weights will have negative influence on the max. speed, max. distance per battery charge, and climbing ability though.

 Can skutis carry more than one person?